 The Alta Mesa Project is located primarily in Brooks and Jim Hogg counties, Texas, with the central processing facility in Brooks County.
 Brooks County is generally rural and according to the 2010 United States Census, there were 7,223 people living in the county.
 The population density was 8 people per square mile.
-Most of the workers for the operation are from the local area and nearby communities such as Kingsville, Texas approximately 40 miles from the site.
-Some staff members commute from Corpus Christi, Texas approximately 90 miles from the site.
+Most of the workers for the operation are from the local area and nearby communities such as Kingsville, Texas approximately 75 miles from the site.
+Some staff members commute from Alice and Rio Grande City, Texas approximately 70 and 50 miles from the site, respectively.